Gas Bottle Storage Requirements – Gas Cylinder Storage Rules

 • With LPG gas bottle storage regulations¹, the gas bottle must always be upright, disconnected, valves closed, and safety caps on², when not in use.

-• Under LPG tank regulations, gas bottle storage (gas cylinder storage) must be prevented from falling and protected from impact and damage, especially to the valve.
+• Under gas bottle regulations, gas bottle storage (gas cylinder storage) must be prevented from falling and protected from impact and damage, especially to the valve.

-• LPG gas cylinder storage rules (gas bottle storage requirements) require that LPG gas bottle storage should always be in a well-ventilated area away from any flame, heat, or other ignition source
+• Gas bottle location regulations require that LPG gas bottle storage should always be in a well-ventilated area away from any flame, heat, or other ignition source

 • Minor indoor LPG gas bottle storage (gas cylinder storage) is permitted under LPG gas cylinder storage rules & regulations¹